alejosilvalau/coding-interview-prep/SystemsExpert/Design A Code-Deployment System/design-a-code-deployment-system.md

 On the meantime, the regional blob storage will perform asynchronous replication to store the new binary in all the regional CGS buckets.As we have 5-10 regions, and 10 GB of binary files, it shouldn't take more than 5-10 minutes to replicate.

-This brings the total build-and-deploy duration to around 20-25 minutes, taking into acount the 15 minutes of build time, and the 5-10 minutes of replication.
+This brings the total build-and-deploy duration to around 20-25 minutes, taking into account the 15 minutes of build time, and the 5-10 minutes of replication.

 ## Deployment System - General Overview
 The system needs to distribute the 10 GB binaries to hundreds of thousands of machines on the actual deployment across all the regions.
 That's why we need: